yuukiii/examples/streams/README.md

 # Kafka Streams examples

-This sub-folder contains code examples that demonstrate how to implement real-time processing applications using Kafka Streams, which is a new stream processing library included with the Apache Kafka project.
+This sub-folder contains code examples that demonstrate how to implement real-time processing applications using Kafka Streams, which is a new stream processing library included with the [Apache Kafka](http://kafka.apache.org/) open source project.

-## Apache Kafka and Kafka Streams
+# Apache Kafka and Kafka Streams

-The Kafka Streams library is a component of the Apache Kafka project.
+The Kafka Streams library is a component of the [Apache Kafka](http://kafka.apache.org/) project.

 As of March 2016 the Apache Kafka project does not yet provide an official release that includes the new Kafka Streams library (Kafka Streams is expected to be released with upcoming Kafka 0.10).
-For this reason the code examples in this directory require the Confluent Platform 2.1.0-alpha1 release aka the _Kafka Streams Tech Preview_, which includes the latest Kafka Streams implementation backported to Kafka 0.9.
+For this reason the code examples in this directory require the [Confluent Platform 2.1.0-alpha1 release](http://www.confluent.io/developer) aka the _Kafka Streams Tech Preview_, which includes the latest Kafka Streams implementation backported to Kafka 0.9.

 # Requirements